-Through his many nonprofit endeavors, Art O'Hara is a champion for both children and developmentally disabled adults.
-He has served as the executive director of R'Club Child Care for the last 18 years, and the Louise Graham Regeneration Center for the last 12 years.
-Sixty-seven years young, O'Hara is continuously learning.
-This fall, he took the Louise Graham Regeneration Center through Social Venture Partners Tampa Bay Fast Pitch program.
+Through his many nonprofit endeavors, Art O'Hara was a champion for both children and developmentally disabled adults.
+He served as the executive director of R'Club Child Care for 18 years, and the Louise Graham Regeneration Center for 12 years.
+Sixty-eight years young, O'Hara passed away in June 2019.
+But his legacy of servant leadership lives on.
+We recorded this influencer profile with him in 2018, as he took the Louise Graham Regeneration Center through Social Venture Partners Tampa Bay Fast Pitch program.
 There, the organization learned to tell its story as a social enterprise that provides life-changing employment and job skills training to developmentally disabled adults.

 Years in St. Pete

 Organizations involved in